SamuelBanfield/ChessAPI/README.md

 Todo:

-* Display white/black games separately
-* Filter games by user, with UI to select users
 * Fix hardcoded db creds
 * Handle incorrect username and other errors on import
 * Display progress of import